hiperperu/slate/source/includes/common_object_definitions/_ticket.md

     <li>Time range to consider to calculate the waiting time.</li>
     <li>Desviation of waiting time.</li>
 </ul>
-If the branch associated is <code>INACTIVE</code> this fields are not returned.
+If the branch associated is not in <code>WAITING</code>, these fields are not returned including position field.
 </aside>

 ### Fields